adrianhoehne/llama.cpp/docs/development/moe-hot-cache-developer-guide.en.md

 # MoE Hot Cache: Developer Guide

-Status: 2026-05-19
+Status: 2026-05-22
 Branch: `cached-experts-v2`
-Current working state: `flat` is the default hot-cache weighting mode.
+Current working state: `flat` is the default hot-cache weighting mode; the hot-cache path expects `--cpu-moe`.

 This document is the English developer guide for the experimental MoE hot-cache work in this fork.
 It explains what was changed, why it was changed, how the runtime path works, which switches matter, how to interpret the performance data, and where the remaining maintenance risks are.